Skip to main content

 • username

-Once provided, this value will be stored in the Trust Validation Result for that verification session.
+Once provided, this value will be stored in the Trust Validation Result for that verification record.
 This allows the Trust Validation Result to be linked back to the corresponding user or account record in your system.

 End-to-end flow